Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Statistical Consistency

 Conditions (A1) and (A2) are standard assumptions for establishing the (pointwise) consistency results for KDE and its derivatives in directional and/or linear product spaces; see \cite{wand1994kernel,All_nonpara2006} for linear/Euclidean KDE and \cite{KDE_Sphe1987,KLEMELA2000,Zhao2001} for directional KDE.
 The VC-typed assumption (A3) is a well-known regularity condition developed by \cite{Gine2002,Einmahl2005} for the uniform consistency of KDE and its derivatives.
+The techniques in \cite{KDE_Sphe1987,Asymp_deri_KDE2011,Dir_Linear2013,garcia2015central,DirMS2020} can be adopted to establish the following pointwise rates of convergence for KDE $\hat{f}_{\bm{h}}$ and its derivatives.